ThaminduR/identity-fraud-detection-sift/docs/config.md

 1. Clone the `identity-fraud-sift-int` repository.
 2. Build the project by running the ```mvn clean install``` command in the root directory.

-Note : The latest project artifacts can also be downloaded from the Connector Store.
+Note : The latest project artifacts can also be downloaded from the Connector Store (https://store.wso2.com/connector/identity-fraud-detection-sift).

 **Step 2:** Deploy the Sift connector